firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-52:9">I will praise thee for ever, because thou hast done it: and I will wait on thy name; for it is good before thy saints.</p>

-<p id="psa-53:1"><To the chief Musician upon Mahalath, Maschil, A Psalm of David.> The fool hath said in his heart, There is no God.
+<p id="psa-53:1">The fool hath said in his heart, There is no God.
 Corrupt are they, and have done abominable iniquity: there is none that doeth good.</p>

 <p id="psa-53:2">God looked down from heaven upon the children of men, to see if there were any that did understand, that did seek God.</p>